pintub/design-patterns/src/main/java/Behavioral/Interpreter/README.md

     - ???
 - **Comparision with Other Patterns**
     - Composite Pattern (because of UML diagram)
-        - Pattern purpose is different ,one is Structural , other is Behaviorial
+        - Pattern purpose is different ,one is Structural , other is Behavioral pattern.
+That gives an idea that behavioral pattern solves a particular specific (instead of generic) responsibility issue .
+For example, Interpreter helps interpret a sentence in a language, Observer helps in Nofity-Subscriber problem .